Topological transport of vorticity on curved magnetic membranes

 \tt{Coupled topological circuits}The setup we have been discussing can be described by coupled vorticity and electric circuits, which are depicted in Fig.~\ref{fig:circuits}.
 The applied electric current $I$ in the wire supplies an effective vortex motive force $I\mf R$ to the vorticity circuit.
 This results in build-up of winding and an effective vortex voltage $V_v = -\mc Q/C_v$.
 The backaction of vortex dynamics on the electrical response induces an electromotive force $I_v\mf R$ on the electric circuit, which is written down by invoking Onsager reciprocity.

-We note that, like ordinary charge, vorticity is even under time reversal.
+Note that, like ordinary charge, vorticity is even under time reversal.
 Kirchhoff's law for the coupled electrical and vorticity circuits is thus

-Here, $V$ is the voltage supplying the current $I$, $L$ is the self-inductance, and $R$ is the electrical resistance.
-The resistance matrix is symmetric as dictated by Onsager reciprocity, and positive-definite according to the second law of thermodynamics \cite{onsagerPR31,gyarmati70}.
+Here, $V$ is the electric voltage, $L$ is the self-inductance, and $R$ is the electrical resistance.
+The resistance matrix is symmetric as dictated by Onsager reciprocity, and positive-definite according to the second law of thermodynamics~\cite{onsagerPR31,gyarmati70}.
 The latter constraint enforces $0<\xi<1$, where $\xi \equiv \mf R^2/RR_v$ parameterizes the relative strength of the off-diagonal to the diagonal elements of the resistance matrix.

 Fourier transforming Eq.~(\ref{eq:coupledcircuit}) into the frequency domain, we find the effective impedance is